HelioGomesz/Simulador-de-Embarque/README.md

 ## Status do Projeto

-Em fase correção de bugs e pré-test.
+Em desenvolvimento, correção de bugs e pré-test

 ## To do List